-Carbon is an essential element for life on earth, and has also become out of balance with the natural processes of the Earth and Natityt (people).
+Carbon is an essential element for life on earth and has also become out of balance with the natural processes of the Earth and Natitayt (people).
 Natural lands and functional ecosystems sequester ("remove from active circulation") carbon efficiently and effectively, primarily through vegetation growth and soil organic carbon.
-CTUIR community members have indicated that "working lands," or lands that perform some economic activity, most often agriculture and forestry, are preferred strategies for carbon removal and storage in the CTUIR homelands.
+Lands that perform some economic activity, most often agriculture and forestry, are the common sites measured and reported about for carbon removal and storage.
+Ideally, the CTUIR would like to emphasize natural habitats and First Foods for carbon storage in the homelands, which will require partnerships and agreements to bring carbon back into balance.

-If managed appropriately, these lands have the potential to both sequester carbon and provide benefits to First Foods through improved land management and habitat availability.
-However, research and scientific understanding of the amount of carbon these lands can sequester is poorly documented.
-There has also been little to know attempt by many agencies and organizations to gain Free, Prior, and Informed Consent (FPIC) from either Tribal or non-Tribal communities that are affected by these carbon management initiatives.
+Research and scientific understanding of the amount of carbon agricultural and forest lands can sequester is poorly documented.
+There has also been little to no attempt by many agencies and organizations to gain Free, Prior, and Informed Consent (FPIC) from either Tribal or non-Tribal communities that are affected by carbon management initiatives.

-Symposium Goals
+Symposium Goal

-This symposium will provide an opportunity for Tribal knowledge keepers and practictioners to lead conversations and learning about carbon sequestration science, what options are available, and how we can uplift First Foods Working Lands as an answer to carbon mitigation.
+This symposium will provide an opportunity for Tribal knowledge keepers and practitioners to lead conversations and learn about carbon sequestration science, what options are available, and how we can uplift First Foods management tools as an answer to carbon mitigation.

-Symposium Outcomes and Format
+Symposium Outcomes

-- Organize and host a multiple day conference and workshop style event with a mix of lectures, hands-on workshops for cultural practices, and an evening creative performance centering climate change and Tribal perspectives. - Compile and synthesize symposium proceedings to be published later as a documentation of the event and the perspectives shared. - Interviews, testimony, and written feedback of participants on their impressions about the symposium and preferences on carbon management strategies. - Improve regional understanding of carbon management approaches, contributions of First Foods Working Lands, and indicate their preferences for which strategies the region should be investing.
+- Compile and synthesize symposium proceedings to be published later as a documentation of the event and the perspectives shared. - Interviews, testimony, and written feedback of participants on their impressions about the symposium and preferences on carbon management strategies. - Improve regional understanding of carbon management approaches, contributions of First Foods, and indicate preferences for which strategies the region should be investing.